-In 1802, Barnsley Canal became a very important connection to the Aire-Calder Navigation System.
-It gave the wool factories of Wakefield, Leeds, and Bradford access to Barnsley’s coalfields which powered them.
-By this time the town’s population had grown to over 3,000 people making it an important town in its own right.
+In 1802, the Barnsley Canal became a very important connection to the Aire-Calder Navigation System.
+It gave the wool factories of Wakefield, Leeds, and Bradford access to Barnsley’s coalfields, which powered them.
+The town’s population had grown to over 3,000 people, making it an important town in its own right.

 When the 1969 film “Kes” was released on video and later on DVD, it had to be dubbed into standard English for the US audience.
-Due to the strength of the regional Barnsley accent and dialect spoken by the characters in the film, Americans found it difficult to understand.
+Because of the strength of the regional Barnsley accent and dialect spoken by the characters in the film, Americans found it difficult to understand.

-The original village of Barnsley actually lies in modern day Silkstone.
-The residents moved to higher ground closer to the meeting of the two ancient roads — Sheffield to Wakefield, and Doncaster to Huddersfield.
+The original village of Barnsley lies in modern day Silkstone.
+The residents moved to higher ground, closer to the meeting of the two ancient roads — Sheffield to Wakefield, and Doncaster to Huddersfield.